leangjia/blender_docs/manual/render/cycles/render_settings/sampling.rst

       Uses a Sobol pattern to decide the random sampling pattern used by the integrator.
       See `Sobol sequence <https://en.wikipedia.org/wiki/Sobol_sequence>`__ on Wikipedia for more information.
    Correlated Multi-Jitter
-      Uses a Correlated Multi-Jitter pattern to decide the random sampling pattern used by the integrator.
+      Uses a correlated multi-jitter pattern to decide the random sampling pattern used by the integrator.
       See `this Pixar paper <https://graphics.pixar.com/library/MultiJitteredSampling/paper.pdf>`__
       for more information.
    Progressive Multi-Jitter
-      Uses a Progressive Multi-Jitter pattern to decide the random sampling pattern used by the integrator.
+      Uses a progressive multi-jitter pattern to decide the random sampling pattern used by the integrator.
       Its advantage is to provide a well distribution of samples over iterating sample counts.
       Because of its good distribution over a range of different sample counts, this sample pattern is used for `Adaptive Sampling`_.